 - DCS is your first stop for getting a base set up in your classroom and making sure that you know how to use the base with DCS equipment.

-- The Office of Instructional & Research Technology supports and provides training for instructors using iClicker.
+- The Teaching & Learning with Technology Team supports and provides training for instructors using iClicker.
 Please contact them if you are interested in learning more about using the iClicker software.
-OIRT can also help you integrate iClicker into your class's Sakai page
+TLT can also help you integrate iClicker into your class's Sakai page

 - iClicker's official page has several resources for instructors, including instructions and free downloads. iClicker also offers a check list of all the steps required of students and faculty using iClicker.